 As changes are made to the Iceberg Table from the producer's account, those changes are available nearly instantly in the reader account.
 No copying or transferring of data required!
 The single copy of data is stored in your cloud storage.

-Suppose another team that uses Spark wants to read the Snowflake-managed Iceberg Table using their Spark clusters.
-They can use the Snowflake Iceberg Catalog SDK to access snapshot information, and directly access data and metadata in object storage, all without using any Snowflake warehouses.
+Suppose other teams use use other engines such as Apache Spark or DuckDB to read the Snowflake-managed Iceberg tables.
+They can directly access data and metadata in object storage, all without using any Snowflake warehouses.

 conda activate iceberg-lab